 The European Environment and Sustainable Development Advisory Councils Network (EEAC Network)

-The Annual Conference 2020 of the EEAC is called ‘Delivering a Just Transition for All’.
-The Rli hosts the Spotlight session called: ‘State-citizen Interplay for Achieving a Just Transition: Lessons from the Netherlands’.
+The Annual Conference 2020 of the EEAC last october was called ‘Delivering a Just Transition for All’.
+The Rli hosted a Spotlight session called: ‘State-citizen Interplay for Achieving a Just Transition: Lessons from the Netherlands’.
 During this session there are contributions of: